rg-3/tenv.rb/README.md

 __<a id='commands-archive-likes'> 3) archive-likes</a>__

-The `archive-likes` command lets you archive tweets liked by a given user.
+The `archive-likes` command lets you archive a user's likes.
 Like other twenv.rb commands, this command sleeps and resumes when rate limited by Twitter.
-In my experience, rate limiting occurs frequently on this API, more so than other Twitter APIs I have tried.

 `archive-likes` supports filtering what and how many likes to archive, run `archive-likes --help` to see what options are available.
 By default all likes